robin-raymond/zax.io/flow-control.md

 ````

-#### `forever` initialization statements
+#### `forever` initialization statement

-A `forever` statement can contain initialization statements.
-If a value is declared, the declared value's scope only exists within the context of the `while` control flows.
+A `forever` statement can contain an initialization statement.
+If a value is declared in the initialization statement then that value's scope only exists within the context of a `while` control flow.

 ````zax